smithlabcode/smurfseq_scripts/data/README.md

 ## GC content information
 The analysis uses information about GC content of each bin.
-This information is contained in files named `bins_5k_hg19_gc.bed` and these have bedgraph format (chrom, start, end, value).
-The
+This information is contained in files named `bins_5k_hg19_gc.txt` and these are loaded by an R script as data frames.
+The R script uses the order of lines to associate the GC content values with the genomic bins (not good design).
+Only one field is used, and has column name `gc.content`.
+These files also have a rowname in the form `chr1_123456` to indicate the starting position of the associated bin (row names are ignored when these files are used).

 ## Bad bins
 Experience of others who have run similar analyses using a similar